christine-seibert/christine-for-nh/CONTRIBUTING.md

 ### Formatting

-We use [editorconfig][7] and [prettier][8] to format Markdown, JavaScript, and (most) HTML, to ensure a consistent style throughout our source.
+We use [editorconfig][7] and [prettier][8] to format Markdown, JavaScript, and (most) HTML to ensure a consistent style throughout our source.
 You can add prettier as a plugin in most development environments.

 ### Linting

-We use [markdownlint][9] to lint Markdown, to ensure proper Markdown is used throughout our source.
+We use [markdownlint][9] to lint Markdown to ensure proper Markdown is used throughout our source.

-You can add markdownlint as a plugin in most development environments.
+> You can add markdownlint as a plugin in most development environments.

 ### More Details